The Farmer’s Dog fresh-cooked, small-batch dog food receives the Advisor’s highest rating of 5 stars.

 The Farmer’s Dog product line includes 3 refrigerated formulas.

-The Turkey Recipe was selected to represent all 3 products in the line for this review.
+The Farmer’s Dog Turkey Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 The Farmer's Dog Turkey Recipe